adamtilson/adamtilson.github.io/lecture/lec-04/markdown.md

 ---
 ## Solve a Tougher Problem
-- Why can't we?
-    - Our inductive hypothesis relies on our $n \times n$ region having a center tile missing.
-- We could restructure our proof with Lemmas, Corallaries, etc.

-- Sometimes it's easier to solve a tougher problem!
+- Sometimes with induction, it's easier to solve a tougher problem!
     - What is a "harder" formulation of this same problem which gives us more freedom?
+    - e.g. with the tile puzzle - placing the empty square in ANY square rather than a Center square
+    - This gave us more freedom in how we could use the inductive hypothesis P(n)
 ---
 ## 8 Puzzle
 ![](8-puzzle.png)